Our neglect of the poor has become a tinder box and COVID-19 could be the spark that starts a deadly conflagration.

 To those society members stuck in these areas, stay safe.
 Social distance as much as you can.
 Do wear masks.
 Help one another.
 Listen to trusted sources of information such as the CDC.
 If you do get sick, do your best to isolate so that you do not spread the virus to others.

-Dr. Lauro Amezcua-Patino is the clinical voice of The Only You (Solo Tu), a podcast dedicated to simplifying the complex issues of the mind and mental illness.
-Originally from Mexico, Dr. Amezcua-Patino hase been been practicing in the metropolitan Phoenix Area for over 30 years.
+Dr. Lauro Amezcua-Patino is the clinical voice of The Only You (Solo Tú), a podcast dedicated to simplifying the complex issues of the mind and mental illness.
+Originally from Mexico, Dr. Amezcua-Patino has been practicing in the metropolitan Phoenix area for over 30 years.
 Twitter: @SuSaludMental.